2c Temporal Model: Tutorial on synthetic data

 It is interesting to fit the model on multiple synthetic catalogues and compare the parameters posterior distributions obtained with different catalogues.
 In this section, we are going to generate a second synthetic catalogue, fit the model, and compare the posterior distributions with the ones obtained before.
 For the second catalogue we impose a large event with magnitude happening in the midpoint of the time interval.

-The first step is to set the data.frame
+The first step is to set the data.frame of known events

 and generate a second synthetic catalogue